On 9th of May 2018, Addy Osmani shared Guess.js during Google I/O 2018. His talk can be found here.

 Unfortunately, this blocked me from continuing my work with the Angular team because of administrative restrictions, however, it didn't stop me from supporting the Angular community as an external contributor.

-Because of my implementation of a Service Worker for automatic generation of Application Shell and all other listed contributions above (book, blogging, speaking, open source contributions), I got invited from Google to join as a member of the Angular team.
+Because of my implementation of a Service Worker for automatic generation of Application Shell and all other listed contributions below (book, blogging, speaking, open source contributions), I got invited from Google to join as a member of the Angular team.

 There are no words capable of describing my excitement when I got the invitation...Thanks to this I got the opportunity to work with some of the smartest people I know.